sam-github/swirl/README.txt

 * About

+BEEP is a "protocol kernel" useful for implementing application protocols.

 This is a binding of beepcore-c into Lua 5.1, wrapped in a more user-friendly API implemented directly in Lua.